RioNagata/website/README.md

 ## Git

 Git is used to display the history of changes happened during the development of this assessment.
 The commit was executed when functionality was implemented in the project and worked.
+Commits done in this assessment includes initial commit, user login, roomlist working, message function working, message with name, login system using username, assessment part 1 final,

 ## Data structure

-There are one type of data structure used in this project and this is both for the users.
-This will be the user data structure.
+There are 3 type of data structure used in this project and this is for the users, rooms and logins.
 I wanted to include the group data structure but didn't happened because of time limitation and skill issue.
-User data structure consists of email, password, username, userid, and user role.g
+User data structure consists of email, password, username, userid, and user role, which all of the structures are using string as a data type.
+Login data structure consists on username and password for login component.
+The room data structures consist on room

 ## Angular architecture